Tips to Visit Auschwitz from Krakow

 7. Don't go too heavy with unnecessary luggage

-Leave all large luggage at the hotel and arrive here with just enough: a carry-on bag or a small backpack.
+Leave all large luggage at the hotel and arrive here with just enough: a handbag or a small backpack.
 If you need a place to leave your luggage because you have already checked out of your accommodation, check if you can leave it at the hotel reception or at a luggage deposit in the city center or at the Krakow train station.

 8. If you go on your own, better use the bus